jameshfisher/jameshfisher.com/_posts/2020-10-12-a-head-in-a-box-with-blazeface.md

 ---
-title: "A head in a box with BlazeFace"
+title: A head in a box with BlazeFace
-tags: ["programming", "web", "ml"]
+tags:
+  - programming
+  - web
+  - machine-learning
 ---

 [Yesterday I showed how to track a head using BlazeFace.](/2020/10/11/head-tracking-with-blazeface/)